ldav1s/vss2svn/README.md

   scheduled.
 Now that the window slides, only the _new_ commits need to be scheduled.
 * Add progess indicators for non-verbose/debug runs.
+* Find a better way of dealing with destroyed files.
+Now destroyed files are filtered out by git after the migration, which is slow.
+ There must be a better way of doing this on the input side.